Mixed subdivisions suitable for the Canny-Emiris formula: Abstract

 \section{Abstract}

-The Canny-Emiris formula \cite{cannyemiris93} gives the sparse resultant as a ratio between the determinant of a Sylvester-type matrix and a minor of it, by a subdivision algorithm.
-The most complete proof of the formula was given by D'Andrea et al.\ in \cite{dandrea2020cannyemiris} under general conditions on the underlying mixed subdivision.
-Before the proof, Canny and Pedersen had proposed \cite{cannypedersen} a greedy algorithm which provides smaller matrices, in general.
-The goal of this paper is to give an explicit class of mixed subdivisions for the greedy approach such that the formula holds, and the dimensions of the matrices are reduced compared to the subdivision algorithm We measure this reduction for the case when the Newton polytopes are zonotopes generated by $n$ line segments (where $n$ is the rank of the underlying lattice), and for the case of multihomogeneous systems.
-This article comes with a \textit{JULIA} implementation of the treated cases.
+The Canny-Emiris formula \cite{cannyemiris93} gives the sparse resultant as the ratio of the determinant of a Sylvester-type matrix over a minor of it, both obtained via a mixed subdivision algorithm.
+In \cite{issacversion}, the same authors gave an explicit class of mixed subdivisions for the greedy approach so that the formula holds, and the dimension of the constructed matrices is smaller than that of the subdivision algorithm, following the approach of Canny and Pedersen in \cite{cannypedersen}.
+Our method improves upon the dimensions of the matrices when the Newton polytopes are zonotopes and the systems are multihomogeneous.
+In this text, we provide more such cases, and we conjecture which might be the liftings providing minimal size of the resultant matrices.
+We also describe two applications of this formula, namely in computer vision and in the implicitization of surfaces, while offering the corresponding \textit{JULIA} code.
+We finally introduce a novel tropical approach that leads to an alternative proof of a result in \cite{issacversion}.